topology-gg/penguin-world/README.md

   - [Usage](#usage)

 # Stack
 The client UI uses Electron to run the app natively on your desktop.
 Simple-peer is used to establish WebRTC connections between peers.
-Game engine, additional netcode and frontend frameworks are to be determined.
+Phaser 3 runs the platformer.
+Vite is used for bundling modules.

 # Features
 - [x] Text Chat